mireianievas/PySQM/README.txt

 PySQM is distributed under GNU GPL, either version 3 of the License, or (at your option) any later version.
 See the file LICENSE.txt for details.

-This software has been developed by Miguel Nievas <miguelnievas@ucm.es> with the invaluable help of:
+This software has been developed by Mireia Nievas <mnievas@ucm.es> with the invaluable help of:

  - Sergio Pascual (UCM)